ishitachaturvedi/ishitachaturvedi.github.io/_posts/2025-02-03-Reflections-through-grad-school.md

 <h2> Getting an idea </h2>

-After finishing, [GhOST](https://liberty.princeton.edu/Publications/isca24_ghost.pdf) took three additional paper cycles to publish after completion.
-I realized I'd saturated my curiosity about GPU microarchitecture.
+[GhOST](https://liberty.princeton.edu/Publications/isca24_ghost.pdf) took three additional paper cycles to publish after completion.
+And I realized I'd saturated my curiosity about GPU microarchitecture.
 I had explored GPUs deeply, grasped their microarchitecture, programming model, and memory behavior, and could clearly visualize their execution flow.
 It was time for a new direction.

 There was just one issue, I had no idea what problem to tackle next.